 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

 AKMA subscription data: The data in the home operator's network indicating whether or not the subscriber is allowed to use AKMA.

+AKMA context: A set of parameters stored in AAnF, including SUPI, KAKMA and A-KID.

 3.2 Symbols